 The school should also help you find employment.

-Another important factor when researching a CDL training program is to make sure that the school has the right vehicle you can practice and be trained on.
+Another important factor when researching a CDL paid training program is to make sure that the school has the right vehicle you can practice and be trained on.
 Most companies will look for someone who can drive both automatic and manual transmission dump trucks, so make sure the vehicle you train and test on have no restrictions.

 It’s Time to Get Your Dump Truck Driver’s License